cyclus/cyclus/README.rst

 =======================

-This guide assumes that the user has root access (to issue sudo commands) and access to a package manager or has some other suitable method of automatically installing established libraries.
+This guide assumes that the user has root access (to issue sudo commands) and access to a package manager (e.g. `apt-get` on *nix systems or `macports` on Macs) or has some other suitable method of automatically installing established libraries.
 This process was tested using a fresh install of Ubuntu 12.10.

 The command to install a dependency takes the form of: